theminstack/factor/README.md

 ### Nested Recursive Factors

-A Factor hook can reference its own Factor, allowing it to inherit a parent Factor context.
+A Factor hook can reference its own Factor, allowing it to inherit the state from a parent of the same Factor type.

 A simple example would be counting how many Factor parents a component has.